cdisc-org/conformance-rules-editor/README.md

 ### Install dependencies

-1. Install frontend dependencies - From the root directory, run the command: `npm install --legacy-peer-deps`
+1. Install frontend dependencies - From the root directory, run the command: `npm install`
 2. Install api dependencies - From the ./api directory, run the command: `npm install`
 3. Install static web app node libraries by running the following commands:
    ```